cfshi/coronavirus/meeting_notes.md

 - To collect data from public transportation bureau (subway, buses in Taipei, Toronto), a good index and easier to collect ( I hope).
 Hotels and restaurants data.
 We can compare 2018-9 vs. 19-20 vs. 20-21 during selected months.

-- Although policy is not a focus in the proposal, I like to compariso of health policy in the selected countries and WHO a clear point, even as a secondary research interest, under the grant objective track.
-It will provide insights of what and when is done in effeicnecy measurement.
+- Although policy is not a focus in the proposal, I like to do a comparison of health policy in the selected countries and WHO a clear point, even as a secondary research interest, under the grant objective track.
+It will provide insights of what, who (which country) and when for effeicnecy measurements and give info on what (novel) task to better curtail the outbreak.
+This can involve a social perspective by considering country differences.
 I think its a good selling point.

 - to plot death toll into our grande analysis (i.e., combing all the 4 forums)